AnonymousAuthor2025/Online-appendix/Method/Details in Observation Study.md

 We used an inductive coding method to identify the issuance and use cases of stablecoins.
 From introductions from the Ethereum Foundation, we identified three common types of stablecoins:

-- **Fiat-backed** (e.g., USDC [^10])
+- **Fiat-backed** (e.g., USDC [^7])
-- **Crypto-backed** (e.g., DAI [^7])
+- **Crypto-backed** (e.g., DAI [^8])
-- **Algorithmic stablecoins** (e.g., Ampleforth [^4])
+- **Algorithmic stablecoins** (e.g., Ampleforth [^9])

 Guided by these three stablecoin categories and based on market capitalization and descriptions from CoinMarketCap, we selected representative stablecoin projects for an in-depth analysis of their whitepapers.

-Taking fiat-backed stablecoin **USDT** as an example, its whitepaper delineates the stability mechanisms of USDT, its issuance process, and application scenarios, highlighting terms such as “1-to-1 basis”, “fiat currency”, “reserves”, “exceptional liquidity on tier-one exchanges” and “enabling consumers to purchase products and services”.
+Taking fiat-backed stablecoin USDT as an example, its whitepaper delineates the stability mechanisms of USDT, its issuance process, and application scenarios, highlighting terms such as “1-to-1 basis”, “fiat currency”, “reserves”, “exceptional liquidity on tier-one exchanges” and “enabling consumers to purchase products and services”.

-Similarly, the whitepaper of **DAI**, a crypto-backed stablecoin, focuses on its issuance process and applications, emphasizing “excess collateral”, “smart contracts”, “DeFi platforms” and “functionalities”.
+Similarly, the whitepaper of DAI, a crypto-backed stablecoin, focuses on its issuance process and applications, emphasizing “excess collateral”, “smart contracts”, “DeFi platforms” and “functionalities”.
 For the algorithmic stablecoin **AMPL**, keywords included “does not require any collateral”, “automatically increases or decreases supply”, “protocol” and “decentralized lending”.

 Two researchers collaboratively created a preliminary stablecoin ecosystem framework (see Figure 4) based on the outcomes of inductive analysis.
 The framework underwent an iterative refinement process, characterized by cycles of discussions and adjustments until a consensus was achieved regarding the structure and specifics.